 Anne Allen has always been intrigued with trees.
-Even as a child, her quiet personality and connection with nature led her to explore life in drawings.
+Even as a child, her quiet personality and connection with nature led her to explore her life in drawings.

 “Playing alone in the woods was my retreat as a child.
 I carried a paper notebook, sized to fit in my metal lunchbox.
 Drawings of trees and fallen logs over streams were rendered in soft charcoal and colored pencil.”

-“Georgia O’Keeffe country, as the locals all it, is stark and still.
+Georgia O’Keeffe country, as the locals all it, is stark and still.
 At 8,300 feet, trees emerge from the red desert like petrified men and women.”
-Always awake to inspiration, Anne is rarely without her camera.
-Photographs from three painting trips to Ghost Ranch in New Mexico (1999-2013) are pinned around her studio and the subjects of early work.
+Always awake to inspiration, Anne is rarely without her leather journal and a camera.

-Trees Tell Their Stories, pastel, 20 x 16
+Emergence, pastel, 20 x 16

-Sing For Joy, pastel, 2 x 2
+Sing For Joy, pastels, 18 x 18